joowani/binarytree/docs/contributing.rst

 =======

 To test your changes, run the unit tests that come with **binarytree** on your local machine.
-The tests use pytest_.
+The tests are written using pytest_.

 To run the unit tests: